Please note that Tapas no longer supports Internet Explorer.

 Dressed impeccably as usual in a gown of finest silk, colored a deep shade of green that reflected matching highlights into the oily black of her neatly coiffed hair.
 Except for the wide streak of bright white spreading from her right temple.
 The dark color of her gown, paired with her dark hair, set off her complexion perfectly.
 Her large yellow eyes, tinged slightly with an almost orange hue, practically glowed against skin as pale as the finest porcelain.

 Even a child like Rosaline had no trouble seeing what had taken place, let alone the vassals and loyal retainers in the Castle.
 Blanche had inherited her snow white complexion from her mother, along with her ruby red lips, and her black hair and eyes from their father.
-A perfect blending of two species of viper.
-Scholars should study such successful crossbreeding.

 Rosaline’s eyes lingered on the woman’s hair, especially that wide streak of white, and a small smile tugged at the corners of her mouth.
-The woman could try as hard as she liked to erase her mother’s memory, but for the rest of her wretched life, every time she looked in the mirror, she would have to remember who the real Master of the South had been.
+That reptile could try as hard as she liked to erase her mother’s memory, but for the rest of her wretched life, every time she looked in the mirror, she would have to remember who the real Master of the South had been.

 “Her ladyship grants you the honor of speaking with her!
 How dare you make her wait!
 The insolence!”
 The lady in waiting blustered.
 A glance at the detached gaze of her mistress, tacitly approving of her berating of the young woman, prompted her to step forward towards the doorway, intentionally shoving her aside with her shoulder.